BruceBerry/addon-navigate/README.md

 Use `new Handler(urls, options, callbacks)` to instantiate the navigator, then call `handler.start()`.

-Features supported out of the box through the `opts` parameter:
+Features supported out of the box through options:

 * `times`: Load the same site N times, recording load times and logging all js errors. (default=1)